 While most conventional loans can approve up to 50% DTI, a lower DTI increases your chances of approval.

-To obtain a conforming conventional loan, it is essential to ensure that your loan amount is within the limits Fannie Mae and Freddie Mac set.
+To obtain a conforming conventional loan, you must ensure that your loan amount is within the limits Fannie Mae and Freddie Mac set.
 As of 2023, the loan limit for a single-family home is $726,200.
 However, there are exceptions for high-cost areas like Alaska and Hawaii, where the loan limits can go up to $1,089,300.

 Please visit the Federal Housing Finance Agency website to determine the loan limits applicable to your area.